-- <LinkID>: only supports link ID 0 currently. - exactly a state of the password to login to the MQTT broker.
+- <LinkID>: only supports link ID 0 currently. - <length>: MQTT password length.
+Range: [1,1024].

-- The length of the entire AT command should be less than 256 bytes. - The command AT+MQTTUSERCFG can also set MQTT password.
-The differences between the two commands include: - You can use AT+MQTTPASSWORD to set a relatively long password since there is a limitation on the length of the AT+MQTTUSERCFG command. - You should set AT+MQTTPASSWORD after setting the command AT+MQTTUSERCFG.
+- The command AT+MQTTUSERCFG can also set MQTT password.
+The differences between the two commands include: - You can use AT+MQTTLONGPASSWORD to set a relatively long password since there is a limitation on the length of the AT+MQTTUSERCFG command. - You should set AT+MQTTLONGPASSWORD after setting the command AT+MQTTUSERCFG.